AmeenS/463_2_htmlgrab/README.md

-# 463_2_htmlgrab
+# 463_2_weather

-Program to save chosen online weather source pages.
-To be run as cron job
+Programs written to scrape data from online weather sources and analyze accuaracy of forecasts at discrete intervals.